 - Service accounts are accounts that are created and managed by Kubernetes, but can only be used by Kubernetes-created entities, such as pods.

-In a Google Kubernetes Engine cluster, Kubernetes user accounts are managed by Google Cloud Platform (GCP), and may be one of the following two types:
+In a GKE cluster, Kubernetes user accounts are managed by Google Cloud, and may be one of the following two types:

 Once authenticated, you need to authorize these identities to create, read, update or delete Kubernetes resources.

-Despite the similar names, Kubernetes service accounts and GCP service accounts are different entities.
+Despite the similar names, Kubernetes service accounts and Google Cloud service accounts are different entities.
 Kubernetes service accounts are part of the cluster in which they are defined and are typically used within that cluster.
-By constrast, GCP service accounts are part of a GCP project, and can easily be granted permissions both within clusters and to Google Cloud Platform project clusters themselves, as well as to any GCP resource using Cloud Identity & Access Management (Cloud IAM).
-This make GCP service accounts more powerful than Kubernetes service accounts; in order to follow the security principle of least privilege, you should consider using GCP service accounts only when their capabilities are required.
+By contrast, Google Cloud service accounts are part of a Google Cloud project, and can easily be granted permissions both within clusters and to Google Cloud project clusters themselves, as well as to any Google Cloud resource using Identity and Access Management (IAM).
+This makes Google Cloud service accounts more powerful than Kubernetes service accounts; in order to follow the security principle of least privilege, you should consider using Google Cloud service accounts only when their capabilities are required.

 To configure more granular access to Kubernetes resources at the cluster level or within Kubernetes namespaces, you use Role-Based Access Control (RBAC).
 RBAC allows you to create detailed policies that define which operations and resources you allow users and service accounts to access.
-With RBAC, you can control access for Google Accounts, GCP service accounts, and Kubernetes service accounts.
-To further simplify and streamline your authentication and authorization strategy for Google Kubernetes Engine, you should ensure that the legacy Attribute Based Access Control is disabled so that Kubernetes RBAC and Cloud IAM are the source of truth.
+With RBAC, you can control access for Google Accounts, Google Cloud service accounts, and Kubernetes service accounts.
+To further simplify and streamline your authentication and authorization strategy for GKE, you should ensure that the legacy Attribute Based Access Control is disabled so that Kubernetes RBAC and IAM are the sources of truth.